The Prince George Hospice Board of Directors

 Lynda is an inspirational leader who fosters a work environment characterized by a commitment to values, collaboration, engagement, innovation, problem-solving, integrity and iterative continuous improvement.
 Lynda has a broad array of management, business and technical skills and has successfully led strategic, operational and project teams, Lynda can mentor and lead high-performance teams through difficult and trying circumstances to garner successful results, sustainable change and enhanced productivity.
 Lynda is characterized as a professional who empowers and motivates others to get things done and supports them to reach their personal, professional and organizational goals.

 Brad Douglas is a business lawyer practicing with the law firm of Traxler Haines.
 He is married with three children and he enjoys all of the advantages of living in Prince George.
 Brad is pleased to assist Prince George Hospice in its efforts to provide end of life care.

-Trina Lomax is a Financial Controller with Viking Construction Ltd in Prince George.
+Trina Lomax is Chief Financial Officer with Viking Construction Ltd in Prince George.
 Trina is a Chartered Professional Accountant – CA (2003) with over 20 years of experience in business and accounting roles, including 5 years in the Northern Health Financial Planning & Analysis Department, where she also obtained her Lean Healthcare Black Belt certification.
 Trina is a member of the Yellowhead Rotary Club and has volunteer experience in various roles including treasurer of Kool Kats Kid Care.